stackav-oss/dltype/README.md

 - Only symbolic, literal, and expressions are allowed for dimension specifiers, f-string syntax from `jaxtyping` is not supported.
 - Only torch tensors and numpy arrays are supported for now.
 - Static checking is not supported, only runtime checks, though some errors will be caught statically by construction.
-- We do not support container types (i.e. `list[TensorTypeBase]`) and we probably never will because parsing arbitrarily nested containers is very slow to do at runtime.
+- DLType does not support checkking inside unbounded container types (i.e. `list[TensorTypeBase]`) for performance reasons.
-- We do not support union types, but we do support optionals.
+- DLType does not support unions, but does support optionals.